How is Pakistan raising money for a 20 percent hike in defence spending?

 Defence allocation increase ‘inevitable and necessary’?

 Pakistan appears to have paid heed to those demands from the IMF.
-Even as its defence spending has gone up substantially, its overall budget for the next fiscal year has been slashed by 17.57 trillion rupees ($62bn), marking a 6.9 percent decrease from last year.
+Even as its defence spending has gone up substantially, its overall budget for the next fiscal year has been reduced to 17.57 trillion rupees ($62bn), marking a 6.9 percent decrease from last year.

 The defence spending hike, while massive, is in line with growing defence allocation in recent years.
 The military’s budget has nearly doubled in the past five years.
 In fiscal year 2020-21, the allocation stood at 1.28 trillion rupees ($4.53bn).